kevinveenbirkenbach/cymais/roles/web-app-fusiondirectory/README.md

 - Loads and templating of FusionDirectory-specific variables
 - Generates a `.env` file for the container environment
 - Deploys the FusionDirectory container via Docker Compose
-- Configures NGINX (via the `webserver-proxy-domain` role) to expose the service
+- Configures NGINX (via the `srv-web-proxy-domain` role) to expose the service
 - Integrates with your central LDAP server for authentication

 ## Features